rei/rei-cedar-docs/docs/patterns/notifications/README.md

 #### Use When
 - Exposing additional product information that may vary based on user selection
-- Indicating the completion of a task or process initiated by the user
+- As confirmation that a task or process initiated by the user was completed successfully
-- notifications containing additional Rich UI
+- Use when you need to provide a user the status of an action they’re trying to complete
+- As a validation message that notifies someone that they just did something that needs to be corrected (See Error and Warning Types)
+- As confirmation that a task was completed successfully (See Success Type)
+- As contextual information that might need their attention (See Informational Type)

 **Examples**
 - New options are available based on selections you have made